| 5 min

 In this series, we will cover the following key topics:

 By the end of this 5-part series, you will have full confidence in your choice to bring in a strategy consultant and possess all the tools necessary to maximize your investment.
 Just as the Captain of a ship needs expert advice to plot a safe course, your company may need the strategic insights of a consultant to safely navigate the dangerous seas of your competitive environment.

-Derek Heiss is the Director of Cipher’s Consulting Practice and is specialized in competitive intelligence and market strategy consulting for Aerospace & Defense and Federal organizations.
+Derek Heiss is the Director of Cipher’s Consulting Practice and is specialized in competitive intelligence and market strategy consulting.
 Cipher is a consulting and technology firm, based in Annapolis, with a 20+ year track record of delivering solutions to the Fortune 500 and Global 1,000.